cridemichel/polypp/README.md

 where

-<test_number> is a number between 1 and 18 which identified the test to perform (see the sources to recognize the different tests)
+<test_number> is a number between 1 and 18 which identifies the test to perform (see the sources to recognize the different tests)

 **Parallelization**